Plumpton, Cumbria: Murder

-Murder of PC Joseph Byrnes by the "Netherby" burglars.
-On October 29, 1885 PC Byrnes was shot in the head by a notorious gang, named the Netherby burglars by the memorial stone.
+The murder of PC Joseph Byrnes (or Byrne) by the "Netherby" burglars was a notorious crime committed in Cumbria.
+On October 29, 1885 PC Byrnes was shot in the head by a gang, named the Netherby burglars by the memorial stone.
 The stone reads "Here constable Joseph Byrnes fell on the night of October 29, 1885, shot by the three Netherby burglars, whom he single handed endeavoured to arrest".
-The British Transport Police have a historic report on the events.
+The British Transport Police also have a report on the events.

+Transport

+1 route serves the village run by Stagecoach.
+The 104 to Carlisle or to Penrith then Whinfell Forest Center Parcs.